rogorido/sistercities/sistercities.md

 ![plot3](images/plot3.png)

-For the time being, we will let our graph such it is, without making any other changes.
-Useful is the possibility to save the graph.
-This can be done very in the following way:
+If we are happy with our graph we can save it with a simple command:

 ```{r}
 ggsave("eudata.png")